Sibling Rivalry: Treating Kids Fairly Versus Equally

 I also want to bring up another significant approach to sibling rivalry, which is to allow children an opportunity to work out their differences and disagreements.
 Hands down, this will always be my first approach.
 If I knew what parenting philosopher first recorded this technique, I would credit them here.
 Encouraging the kids to try to work things out on their own teaches them problem solving and social skills, and it builds confidence.

 Be sure to use your judgment on the type of problem they are having, the age and developmental levels of the kids, and whether consequences should be dealt out.
 You may determine that discipline for one or both children is appropriate or that treating them equally is the best approach.

 A recent post by Teacher Tom titled “You Both Want This Toy” is a great illustration of how this theory works in real life.
 He describes how his toddlers wanted the same toy and he used the moment, even with children so young, to give them an opportunity to develop some valuable social and problem solving skills.
 Great read!

-If this post does anything, I hope it brings awareness about the various ways you can decide to address sibling rivlary, or rivalry between friends, cousins… you’ve got the idea.
+If this post does anything, I hope it brings awareness to the various ways you can address sibling rivalry or rivalry between friends, cousins…you get the idea.
 You don’t have to always punish or always solve the problem.
 However, keep in mind that how you choose to respond will send a message and create a learning opportunity for those kids.

 If you have another approach or resource on this topic, please pass it along.
-With a second baby on the way, I am getting ready for a short life time of sibling rivalry!
-Just being a therapist does not mean I can’t learn from all you other moms and dads out there!
+With a second baby on the way, I am getting ready for a short lifetime of sibling rivalry!
+Being a therapist does not mean I can’t learn from all you other moms and dads out there!